kokkos/kokkos-kernels/docs/source/building.rst

 These together tell the build system:

-    “Only explicitly instantiate KokkosKernels templates for combinations of (execution space × scalar type × layout) that I need.”
+    *"Only explicitly instantiate KokkosKernels templates for combinations of (execution space × scalar type × layout) that I need."*

 When to disable ETI?
 --------------------